Underline spelling errors as you write comments and strings, or check periodically in a batch mode.

 Visual Assist reads dictionaries in the format from OpenOffice.org.

-Download your additional dictionary from OpenOffice.org, unzip, and copy the dic and optional aff files to the Dict subdirectory of the Visual Assist data directory:
+Download your additional dictionary from OpenOffice.org.
+Change the oxt extension to a zip extension, unzip, and copy the dic and optional aff files to the Dict subdirectory of the Visual Assist data directory:

 Restart your IDE to make Visual Assist find your new dictionaries.